COVID-19: Staying safe on public transit

 - During the pandemic, with the requirement of masks, a bus will be considered full when all seats are in use (approximately 39 people on a bus).

-- Due to this restriction many routes may experience “full buses” throughout the day.
+- Due to this restriction many routes may experience “full buses”.

 - When a bus reaches capacity, operators change their headsign to “Full Bus.”
 This information is tracked so adjustments can be made if necessary.